dinoginger/Spotyverse/README.md

 ## Usage
 Prefix for commands is _"<<"_.
-Here is the  small list of stuff it can do :
+Here is the  short list of stuff it can do :
 Command (and syntax)| What it does
 ------------ | -------------
 <<help | Prints list of supported commands